 Engage with your consumers

 Another excellent way to promote your Facebook page for free is to 'Like' and 'Reply' to every comment that is made on your posts.
 Facebook will then see that activity is happening on the post and will show your post to more people meaning the 'Reach' will increase.
-The higher the 'Reach', the more 'Engagement' your post will receive and your visibility within Facebook will increase.
+The higher the 'Reach', the more 'Engagement' your post will receive and your visibility within Facebook will increase and you'll get more followers.
+You can even turn a negative Facebook comment into something positive with the help of these tips.

 Post Relevant & Interesting Content